Cloud Security Basics for Non-Technical Business Owners

 SaaS Security (Microsoft 365, Salesforce, Slack)

-- Enable MFA for all users
+Enable MFA for all users without exception.
+Configure least-privilege access controls.

-- Implement data loss prevention
+Implement data loss prevention (DLP) tools.
+Verify compliance certifications are maintained.

 Hybrid and Multi-Cloud

-- Different security interfaces across providers
+Different security interfaces across providers create complexity.
+Inconsistent policy enforcement creates security gaps.

-Management Approach:
+Management Approach

 Vendor and Third-Party Risk